-In the past few weeks, a number of high-profile social media accounts, predominantly of journalists, have been hacked by Turkish-speaking attackers.
+In the past few weeks, a number of high-profile social media hacking account targets, predominantly of journalists, have been hacked by Turkish-speaking attackers.
 The takeovers represent an even more sinister turn in the world of account hijacking, demonstrating the iceberg below the surface when it comes to breaching accounts.

 The attacks appear to have begun with the Indian Ambassador to the UN, whose Twitter account was breached on January 13th.
 The President of WEF’s account was breached the following day, and on January 16th, two ex-fox news hosts, Eric Bolling and Greta Van Susteren (Figure 1), both began posting similar content to the previous victims.
 Fox News’ Brit Hume was breached on the 19th, followed by controversial former Milwaukee sheriff David Clarke Jr on the 22nd and Fox News contributor Sara Carter.
 All the above accounts have since been reclaimed by their owners.